Choicestchoice/CarSharing-Report-with-SQL-Queries-/README.md

 This repository contains SQL queries and documentation for analyzing a car-sharing dataset.
 The dataset includes information about customer demand rates, weather conditions, and temperature data collected on an hourly basis between January 2017 and August 2018.

 # Files
-• **SOL queries.sql:** Contains SQl queries used to analyze the dataset and answer specific business questions.
+• **SOL Queries Sql:** Contains SQl queries used to analyze the dataset and answer specific business questions.

 • **Data Model.ERD.png:** Entity-relationship diagram (ERD) ilustrating the data model and relationships between tables.